kbarbounakis/most-web-mailer/README.md

             done(err);
         });

-You can use default mail transporter as it is defined in application configuration section settings#mail section.
+You can use default mail transporter as it is defined in application configuration section settings#mail.
 In this case you can ommit transporter initialization.
 Here is the section as may be defined in application configuration:

     ...
     "settings": {